Belocity98/Discord-Bot/README.md

 **Usage:** Rename example_config.json to config.json and fill in your configuration details.
 Removing features is as simple as removing them from the startup_extensions list in bot.py.

+Once you have the bot running, type >help to see a list of commands.

 I don't know what else to say.
 It's 2:38 A.M.
 This is a Discord bot.
 Enjoy.